Guidelines Index

 v.
 Least concern

-Two endangered species have been found at our group sites, the Golden Orchid (Cephalanthera falcata) and the Japanese Lily (Lilium speciosum), both at Tokyo Site Hino.
-Both species are classified as Vulnerable (VU) on the 4th Version of the Japanese Red Lists maintained by Japan’s Ministry of the Environment.
+One endangered species has been found at our group sites, the Golden Orchid (Cephalanthera falcata) at the Tokyo Site Hino.
+It is classified as Vulnerable (VU) on the 4th Version of the Japanese Red Lists maintained by Japan’s Ministry of the Environment.

 GRI 305: Emissions Disclosures on material topics